 They very much love dogs and hopes to have their own in a year or so.
 They also like TWRP’s “Feels Pretty Good” from the album Together Through Time.

-Rob Irving is a Senior Software Engineer and Development Team Lead with PAR Government in Cary, NC.
-He is a polyglot with experience in C#, Objective-C, Java and Ruby but the majority of his time and expertise is in C++.
+Rob Irving is a Software Engineer with Sierra Nevada Corporation in Holly Springs, NC.
 He started the CppCast podcast in February 2015, frustrated by the lack of podcast content for C++ development.

 A believer in continuous education, he loves learning about new technologies, often through podcasts!